-This Article is written by Janhavi Sakalkar pursuing BA.
+This Article on “MINERVA MILLS Vs UNION OF INDIA” is written by Janhavi Sakalkar pursuing BA.
 LL.B.(Hons.) from Symbiosis Law School, Pune.

 Minerva Mills was a textile industry based in the State of Karnataka, it was engaged in the mass production of silk clothes.
 The Central Government appointed a committee under Section 15 of the Industries (Development and Regulation) Act, 1951 for making a detailed report on the affairs of Minerva Mills, since the Government believed that its volume of production was likely to be in the considerable plunge.
 Later, based on the report, the Central Government passed an order which authorised National Textile Corporation to take over the management of the Mills under Section 18A of the aforementioned Act.